luffyjie/FPBrandColors/README.md

 FPBrandColors
 =============

-A category for UIColor & NSColor a collection of major brand color codes
+A category for UIColor a collection of major brand color codes

 About
 ----------
-FPBrandColors is a simple category on UIColor & NSColor which provides you some of the Brand colors used throughout.
+FPBrandColors is a simple category on UIColor which provides you some of the Brand colors used throughout.

 ## Preview